fredshone/caveat/README.md

 [![Daily CI Build](https://github.com/fredshone/caveat/actions/workflows/daily-scheduled-ci.yml/badge.svg)](https://github.com/fredshone/caveat/actions/workflows/daily-scheduled-ci.yml)
 [![Documentation](https://github.com/fredshone/caveat/actions/workflows/pages/pages-build-deployment/badge.svg)](https://fredshone.github.io/caveat)

-Caveat is for building a comparing models that generate human activity sequences.
-This includes:
+Caveat is for building models that generate human activity sequences.

-- Methods for generating training datasets, either from:
+## Framework

+Caveat provides a framework to train and test generative models.
+A model run is composed of:

-  - synthetic data
+- Data - see the caveat examples for synthetic and real data generation
-  - survey data
-- A framework for training models
+- Encoder - see caveat encoders for available encoders
-- Metrics for comparing models
+- Model - see caveat models for available models
+- Report - see caveat report

+## Quick Start

+Once installed get started using `caveat --help`.

+`caveat run --help`

+Train and report on a model using `caveat run configs/toy_run.yaml`.
+The run data, encoder, model and other parameters are controlled using a run config.
+This will write results and tensorboard logs to `logs/` (this is configurable).
+Monitor or review training progress using `tensorboard --logdir=logs`.

+`caveat batch --help`

+Train and report on a batch of runs using a special batch config `caveat batch configs/toy_batch.yaml`.
+Batch allows comparison of multiple models and/or hyper-params as per the batch config.

+`caveat nrun --help`

+Run and report the variance of n of the same run using `caveat nrun configs/toy_run.yaml --n 3`.
+The config is as per a regular run config but `seed` is ignored.

-## Training Data
+## Data

-Caveat uses a simple .csv format to represent a population of activity sequences, we commonly refer to these as *populations*:
+Caveat requires a .csv format to represent a *population* of *activity sequences*:

 | pid | act | start | end |
 |---|---|---|---|